-Our experienced and dedicated team is here to advise and protect your interests with any of your challenging family matters.
+Our experienced and dedicated team is here to protect your interests in all of your family law matters.

 She received her law degree from the University of Windsor in 2009.
 Prior to law school, she completed her Master’s degree in Philosophy, and graduated with a B.A. with Honours from Queen’s University.

 Lauri volunteers with the Mandatory Information Presentation program at the courthouse.

 Braveena Vinasithamby obtained her law degree at the University of Ottawa.
 Her interest in family law solidified during her second year of law school where she interned at a family law firm and began working on several client files to help resolve complicated family law issues.